Z5T1/culfs/week02/week02.md

 SuperTuxKart is a 3D open-source arcade racer with a variety characters, tracks, and modes to play.
 It is basically a rip off of MarioKart.
-This example is a more advanced on than the previous two, and there are even fewer hints provided.
+This example is a more advanced one than the previous two, and there are even fewer hints provided.
 This is intended to be a bit of a challenge, but once you have successfully built and installed this package, it is indicitive that you are well on your way to mastering the process of building software from source.